Portuguese people: Cinema

 In 1989, the first of a new wave of filmmakers, Pedro Costa, presented O Sangue.
 This film, along with its follow-up efforts in the 90s, Ossos and Casa de Lava, shaped a distinctive style.

 Portuguese directors have influenced the international film industry.
-Manoel de Oliveira was the first Portuguese director to compete for the Palme d'Or at Cannes in 1985.
-Since then, other Portuguese filmmakers have competed at major international festivals.
+Luis Filipe Rocha's film Cerromaior was screened in the Un Certain Regard section at the Cannes Film Festival in 1981 and awarded the Colón de Oro at the Huelva Ibero-American Film Festival, while Manuel Carvalheiro won the prestigious CICAE Award in 1982 at the Hyères international festival du Jeune Cinéma with his short film ABC, officially selected at the Huelva Ibero-American Film Festival.
+He was then selected at the Berlin International Film Festival in 1982 with his short film Salazar's Loves.
+Since then, other Portuguese filmmakers have competed at major international festivals, including Manoel de Oliveira for the Palme d'Or at Cannes, in 1985.

 The telenovela is a popular genre, brought from Brazil, and the country is a major producer and consumer.
 Many Portuguese telenovelas have reached international audiences, such as A Única Mulher, Floribella, Morangos com Açúcar, Laços de Sangue and Conta-me como foi.
 Telenovela stars include Liliana Santos, Lúcia Moniz, Diogo Morgado, Vera Kolodzig, Sílvia Alberto, Diogo Amaral, Rita Pereira, Joana Ribeiro, Ricardo Pereira, Mariana Monteiro, and Luciana Abreu.

-Portuguese authors have participated in international productions; among them Daniela Melchior, Nuno Lopes, Cris Huerta, Helena D'Algy and Rafael Morais.
+Portuguese authors have participated in international productions; among them Maria de Medeiros, Joaquim de Almeida, Daniela Ruah, Diogo Morgado, Alba Batista, Daniela Melchior, Nuno Lopes, Cris Huerta, Helena D'Algy and Rafael Morais.

 Nuno Sá Pessoa and Diana Andringa are known for documentaries, Nuno Markl, Rita Camarneiro, Ricardo Araújo Pereira, Filomena Cautela and Eduardo Serra are TV hosts (Harry Potter and the Deathly Hallows – Part 1 and Harry Potter and the Deathly Hallows – Part 2).